 1- 5 million Chinese still live in the cave!

 According to academic research in the US, About one -third of cities like San Francisco comes from China And even its effects reach Los Angeles and the West Coast of the United States.
-That is, pollution crosses the ocean through atmospheric currents!
+That is, pollution crosses the ocean through atmospheric curres!

 China has made efforts to reduce this pollution, but still has a long way to go to reach world standards.
 So if you plan to travel to China, maybe not bad Put a few quality respiratory masks in your luggage!

-For the indigenous people of these areas, this time difference has created a different lifestyle.
+For the indigenous people of these areas, this time difference has created a differe lifestyle.
 Many jobs start later, children go to school later, and some even use “local informal clock” to adjust their work.

 1- Rich people are not imprisoned

 In fact, the rich people find someone who finds Be somewhat similar to them And will be willing to get in exchange for money, To spend the term in jail.
-In some cases, poor families who have a severe financial need are volunteered to do so.
+In some cases, poor families who have a severe financial need are volueered to do so.

 1- Wonderful Menu: Foods you don’t have to try!